DS4PS/data-driven-management-textbook/_posts/2019-02-15-ch17-zappos-vs-amazon.md

 “Zappos: A Workplace Where No One And Everyone Is The Boss.”
 NPR, July 21, 2015.
 PODCAST

-This article discusses the idea of “holocracy” and how it was successfully implemented at the Zappos company.
+This article discusses the idea of “holacracy” and how it was successfully implemented at the Zappos company.
 The idea behind it was to create more autonomy in the employees while maintaining the small-firm culture in a big-firm environment.
-Holocratic governance is compared to cell biology.
+Holacratic governance is compared to cell biology.
 Each of your cells works on its own without asking other cells for permissions to do anything.
 He seeks adaptability and nimbleness in his companies that focuses on the groups interests and not individual interests.
 This workplace is more employee centered with the idea that happy employees have a “trickle down” effect when it comes with handling customer requests.

 Richard Feloni (Feb 19, 2016).
 “A former Zappos manager explains how her job changed after the company got rid of bosses.”
 Business Insider.
 LINK